-In my design work, I've frequently used indexing boxes from the Japanese company Sankyo Seisakusho.
-The model of the indexing box is SANDEX.
-It is a generic name for their cam units that combine a simple and ideal indexing mechanism: the Roller Gear Cam mechanism.
+In my design work for high-speed automation, I've frequently relied on indexing boxes from the Japanese manufacturer Sankyo Seisakusho.
+The SANDEX series is a generic name for their cam units that utilize the superior Roller Gear Cam mechanism.

-Unlike traditional Geneva mechanisms which suffer from high impact loads at the start and stop of motion, the SANDEX unit uses a continuous rib on the input shaft to drive the output turret.
+As depicted conceptually in Figure 1, the SANDEX unit uses a continuous rib on the input shaft to drive the output turret.
+This is a significant upgrade over traditional Geneva mechanisms.

-The unique geometry allows for pre-loading: the tapered rib of the cam is in constant contact with two followers at any given time.
-This eliminates internal clearance, resulting in zero backlash and extremely high rigidity.
+Geneva drives suffer from high impact shock at the start and stop of motion due to inherent clearance.
+In contrast, the SANDEX's unique geometry allows for pre-loading: the tapered cam rib is always in contact with at least two followers at any given time.
+This eliminates internal clearance, resulting in zero backlash, extremely high rigidity, and smooth motion profiles.

-- Indexing Drives: Intermittent rotating motion (Start-Stop-Start).
-Used for assembly tables and packaging.
+- Indexing Drives (Intermittent): Start-Stop-Start motion.
+Used for rotary assembly tables and packaging.

-- Oscillating Drives: Oscillating rotating motion (Back-and-Forth).
+- Oscillating Drives: Back-and-Forth rotational motion.
 Ideal for pick-and-place arms.

-SANDEX units generally offer a higher number of indexes, flexible index angles, and a greater degree of design freedom than other indexing mechanisms.
-They are more rigid and have higher output values relative to the size of the unit.
-A broad lineup of models and sizes meets the needs of automated rotary machines from the world's smallest miniature indexes to the largest class of super-size indexes.
+SANDEX units generally offer a higher number of stops, flexible index angles, and greater design freedom than other mechanisms.
+Their broad lineup meets needs ranging from miniature miniature indexes to massive super-size units handling tons of load.

 Selection Criteria for Mechanical Indexers